 Industry Use Cases of Predictive Agriculture in Global Markets

-• Retail Chains (Inventory Optimization): Walmart partnered with Cropin for an AI-powered sourcing framework for grapes and strawberries.
-Cropin provided Walmart’s fresh produce procurement team with advanced AI-driven real-time insights on supply.
-This helps them cut down on perishable waste.
+- Retail Chains (Inventory Optimization): Walmart partnered with Cropin for an AI-powered sourcing framework for grapes and strawberries.
+Cropin provided Walmart’s fresh produce procurement team with advanced AI-driven real-time insights on supply to cut down on perishable waste.

 Conclusion